Last update: January 31, 2020

 $SCRATCH if you need to re-generate results.

-This table outlines TACC staff's new recommended guidelines for file system usage:
+This table outlines TACC's new recommended guidelines for file system usage:

 |File System||Recommended Use||Notes|